-Distributed Simulation (DS): Distributed 6.3. simulation (DS) depends on the distributed systems technology to enable the execution of a single run of simulation program across multiple interconnected processors (Ray et al. 2012).
-The application of DS within the context of SCM in general is motivated by the distributed physical environment of SC and the need for information exchange between its also distributed parts and/or members.
-Distributed Simulation does not only reduce the simulation run time but also integrates the different models that already exist (Caro et al. 2012).
-Thus, a simulation model of SC can be designed traditionally as a standalone single model run on one computer or using multiple integrated models representing the different parts of the SC that run in parallel on multiple synchronized computers.
-PDS allows for designing and realizing complex SCM simulation systems that cross hospital boundaries to a wide range of suppliers and consumers.
-Within PDS-based systems, the different models representing each entity are self-contained with the ability to share the common information as needed.
+6.3.
+Distributed Simulation (DS): Distributed simulation (DS) depends on distributed network of systems that enable the execution of a single run of simulation program across multiple interconnected processors (Ray et al. 2012).
+The application of DS within the domain of SCM in general is motivated by the distributed physical environment of SC and the information exchange between its distributed parts and/or members.
+Distributed Simulation does not only reduce the simulation run time but also incorporates the different models that already exist (Caro et al. 2012).
+This means, a simulation model of SC can be designed traditionally as a standalone single model that can run on one computer or using multiple integrated models representing the different parts of the SC that run in parallel on multiple synchronized computers.

-Various studies have espoused on the prospects of DS for healthcare SC.
-For instance, Wainer et al. (2011)drew parallel with the run time of the standalone healthcare SC simulation with distributed simulation.
+Many studies have espoused on the prospects of DS for healthcare SC.
+For instance, Wainer et al. drew parallel with the run time of the standalone healthcare SC simulation with distributed simulation.
 They revealed that the run time of the standalone simulation increases exponentially as the size and complexity of the model increases while using DS decreases the execution time for large and complex models.
-Gaudes et al. (2013) investigated if using DS can speed up the traditional simulations for blood SC in UK.
+Gaudes et al. (2013) explored DS with the sole intention to how DS can speed up the traditional simulations for blood SC in UK.
 The results showed that DS achieved better performance as the model grows compared to the standalone simulation.
-One particular challenge for DS lies in properly managing the communication between the distributed computing models or nodes.
-There are two frameworks suggested to handle this challenge.
+However, DS challenge lies in properly managing the communication between the distributed computing models or nodes.
+There are two frameworks proposed to handle this challenge.